 Back to the Pit

 Much like improvements across all areas of our lives, someday even these records will be surpassed.
 The only difference will be the time taken to break these records.
-Going supersonic on land was a fantasy, until the Thrust did it in 1997.
-The same team is building the Bloodhound, so we shouldn't be surprised if the next wave of speed demons also come from them.
+Going supersonic on land was a fantasy until the Thrust did it in 1997.
+The same team is building the Bloodhound, so we shouldn't be surprised if the next wave of speed demons also comes from them.
 What is true for supersonic cars is also true for subsonic cars; we can expect Turbinator's record to be broken in the future.

 But Andy Green will remain the first human being to go supersonic on a land vehicle and Don Vesco will remain the first to break various speed barriers throughout his career.
 A fitting tribute to the men who made speed history!